vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (from Viṣṇurahasya ).
 Māsarkṣapaurṇamāsī-vrała-Begin on K. śu.
 15th; performer

-to subsist by nakta way; on a circle made with salt and pasted with sandalwood paste, he should worship the Moon along with ton nakṣatras i. o. in K. when combined with Kșttikā and Rohiṇi, in Mārg. with Mr̥gaśiras and Ardrā and so on up to Aśv.; women whose husbands are alive should be honoured by giving them jaggery, rich food, ghee, milk &c.; then he should himself eat havisya food; at end he should donate garment coloured with gold; Vi.
+to subsist by nakta way; on a circle made with salt and pasted with sandalwood paste, he should worship the Moon along with ton nakṣatras i. o. in K. when combined with Kșttikā and Rohiṇi, in Mārg. with Mr̥gaśiras and Ardrā and so on up to Aśv.; women whose husbands are alive should be honoured by giving them jaggery, rich food, ghee, milk &c.; then he should himself eat haviṣya food; at end he should donate garment coloured with gold; Vi.
 Dh.
 III.

 192.1-15, NM p.
 47 ( verses 573-579 ).
 Mitrasaptamī—the 7th of Mārg. su, is so called; tithivrata;